Jhziiiig/CARE/README.md

 pip install "numpy<2.0" "scipy<1.14" "scikit-learn<1.6" pandas matplotlib
 ```
 ## Data Download
-Data can be either downloaded from [CASAS](https://casas.wsu.edu/) or our [Google Drive](https://drive.google.com/drive/folders/1eWQihhGHWFVzopOJw_xP7Yxl8YURE6l1?usp=sharing).
+Data is stored under "dataset" folder, but user can also download it from [CASAS](https://casas.wsu.edu/).
 After downloading them, the dataset txt file should be stored in a folder named "dataset".
 We trained and tested on Milan, Cairo and Kyoto7.
 All the datasets files are provided by [CASAS](https://casas.wsu.edu/).
 If users used the dataset, please cite their paper or other references from their website:
 ```
 @article{cook2012casas,
   title={CASAS: A smart home in a box},